Come play in North Carolina’s Backyard

 Once you’ve finished your time at the Roanoke Canal Museum & Trail, head to one of our locally owned eateries in downtown Roanoke Rapids – Second Street Lunch.
 Family-owned and operated eatery for more than 60 years.
 They serve classic fast food including diner-style breakfast and wonderful hamburgers and hot dogs.
 If a diner isn’t your taste, there are many other local eateries that will fit the bill.

-Time to head back to the hotel to rest and freshen up for dinner at David’s Restaurant for an unforgettable dining experience.
-David Watson is an amazing chef, and all his dishes are creative and delicious.
-Your food will be complemented with lovely ambiance and music.
+Time to head back to the hotel to rest and freshen up for dinner at Haggerty's Steakhouse for a quality dining experience.

-Following your dinner, attend an evening show at the busiest community theatre in the United States – Lakeland Theatre Company.
+Following your dinner, attend an evening show at the busiest community theatre in the United States – Lakeland Cultural Arts Center.
 You can enjoy fantastic performances of popular musicals and plays in a restored school building in historic Littleton.
-Be sure to enjoy a glass of wine or cup of coffee during intermission.
+Be sure to enjoy a glass of wine or a cup of coffee during intermission.

-Return to your hotel for a peaceful sleep for your trip home tomorrow.
+Return to your hotel for a night of peaceful sleep for your trip home tomorrow.